 Sovereignty

-In representative democracies the mandate to execute this right on citizens' behalf is given to the representatives in elections for the duration of their mandate.
-In direct democracies, the citizens execute their sovereignty also by the right of initiatives and referendums, which are binding for their representatives.
+In representative democracies the mandate to execute state sovereignty on the citizens' behalf is given to elected representatives for the duration of their mandate.
+In direct democracies the citizens execute their sovereignty also by means of the right of initiatives and referendums, which are binding on their representatives.

 The EU was established as a co-operation among sovereign nation states.
-It has developed into a Union where the powers (competences) of the member states are limited.
-The EU has directly binding legislative powers, which do not have to be transformed into law.
+Its member states agreed to transfer certain areas of law-making, executive and judicial power to the supra-national institutions in Brussels and Luxembourg.This means that the EU has developed into a Union where the competences of the member states are limited.
+The EU has directly binding legislative powers, which do not have to be transformed into national law in certain cases because the treaties recognise that EU law has direct effect.

-Viewed from the outside, this makes the Union look like a state, even though the EU does not have the formal representation in the United Nations instead of the member states.
+Viewed from the outside, this makes the Union look like a state, even though the EU does not have formal representation at the United Nations, in contrast to its member states.

-Ultimately, the EU Court decides what part of national sovereignty can be reduced.
-Therefore, the member states are no longer fully sovereign.
+Ultimately, the EU Court decides what part of national sovereignty can be reduced by its interpretation of the treaties.
+Therefore, the member states of the EU are no longer fully sovereign in the way states outside the EU are.

-The Lisbon Treaty suggests that a member state can regain full sovereignty by leaving the EU after two years waiting time.
+The Lisbon Treaty provides that a member state can regain full sovereignty by leaving the EU following two years waiting time.
 In such cases states may, for example, have a partnership agreement instead.

-However, the country may be in danger of merely photocopying many of the decisions of the EU members.
+However, such a country may be in danger of merely photocopying many of the decisions of the EU members without having any say in actually making them.
 This is not genuine sovereignty, therefore the terms formal and real sovereignty are also used.
-Sovereign states may also negotiate bilateral agreements with the EU, like e.g. Switzerland.
+Sovereign states may also negotiate bilateral agreements with the EU, like e.g. Switzerland

 Links